vplesko/OrbLang/doc/examples/04_BinTreeMacro/README.md

 # BinTreeMacro

-In the previous example, we saw how to define and work with data types.
+In the previous example, we saw how we can define and work with data types.
 You may have gotten the impression that Orb's syntax gets unwieldy at times.
 Fortunately, there is a tool to aid you - macros.

 Macros are procedures, in some ways similar to functions, which return Orb code which will get processed in place of their invocations.

 ## Idea

-While there are a few places in the previous example that could be simplified, here we will focus on a single problem - providing a better syntax for constructing binary trees.
+While there are a few places in the previous example that could be simplified, here we will focus on a single problem - providing convenient syntax for constructing binary trees.

 ```
 symBinTree tree